Professor X: Fictional character biography

 A reformed Magneto is arrested and put on trial.
 Xavier attends the trial to defend his friend.
 Andrea and Andreas Strucker, the children of presumed dead Baron von Strucker, crash the courtroom to attack Magneto and Xavier.
-Xavier is seriously injured.
-Dying, he asks a shocked Magneto to look after the X-Men for him.
-Lilandra, who has a psychic bond with Xavier, feels that he is in great danger and heads to Earth.
-There, she and Corsair take Xavier with them so Shi'ar advanced technology can heal him.
+Xavier is seriously injured and leaves Earth with the Shi'ar to be healed, leaving leadership of the X-Men to Magneto.
+While in space, Xavier joins the Starjammers and becomes Lilandra's consort.
+After escaping from Skrull forces, Xavier returns to Earth and reunites with the X-Men.
+In a battle with the Shadow King, in the "Muir Island Saga", Xavier's spine is shattered, returning him to his former paraplegic state.